nnaumenko/metaf/docs/sphinx/api_reference.rst

 			The distance is 5 to 10 nautical miles (coded ``VC`` in remark groups).
 The exact value is not reported.

+	.. cpp:enum-class:: MilesFraction

+		Identifies reportable values for the fraction of mile, as per Table 6-1 of Field Meteorology Handbook Number 1.

+		.. cpp:enumerator:: NONE

+			The value is integer; no fraction.

+		.. cpp:enumerator:: F_1_16

+			Fraction value of 1/16.

+		.. cpp:enumerator:: F_1_8

+			Fraction value of 1/8.

+		.. cpp:enumerator:: F_3_16

+			Fraction value of 3/16.

+		.. cpp:enumerator:: F_1_4

+			Fraction value of 1/4.

+		.. cpp:enumerator:: F_5_16

+			Fraction value of 5/16.

+		.. cpp:enumerator:: F_3_8

+			Fraction value of 3/8.

+		.. cpp:enumerator:: F_1_2

+			Fraction value of 1/2.

+		.. cpp:enumerator:: F_5_8

+			Fraction value of 5/8.

+		.. cpp:enumerator:: F_3_4

+			Fraction value of 3/4.

+		.. cpp:enumerator:: F_7_8

+			Fraction value of 7/8.

 	**Acquiring the data**

-		.. cpp:function:: std::optional<unsigned int> integer() const

-			:returns: Integer component of stored distance value or empty ``std::optional`` if there is no integer component or the value is not reported.

-		.. cpp:function:: std::optional<unsigned int> numerator() const

-			:returns: Numerator of fraction component of stored distance value or empty ``std::optional`` if there is no fraction part or the value is not reported.

-		.. cpp:function:: std::optional<unsigned int> denominator() const
+		.. cpp:function:: std::optional<float> distance() const

-			:returns: Denominator of fraction component of stored distance value or empty ``std::optional`` if there is no fraction part or the value is not reported.
+			:returns: Stored distance value in the units specified by :cpp:func:`Distance::unit()` or empty ``std::optional`` if the value is not reported.

+			.. note:: This method returns a decimal value in statute miles (e.g. 2.5).
+If instead an integer & fraction value in statute miles is required, use :cpp:func:`Distance::miles()`.

 		.. cpp:function:: Modifier modifier() const